Skip to main content Skip to main navigation Skip to search

 Xylella bacterial pathogens

-We are conducting a pest risk analysis for bacterial pathogens in the genus Xylella.
+Public consultation on the draft report for the pest risk analysis for bacterial pathogens in the genus Xylella has closed.

 • review the science on pests and diseases of concern